Mayer–Vietoris sequence: k-sphere

-where δ is the Kronecker delta.
-Such a complete understanding of the homology groups for spheres is in stark contrast with current knowledge of homotopy groups of spheres, especially for the case n > k about which little is known.
+where $\delta$ is the Kronecker delta.
+Such a complete understanding of the homology groups for spheres is in stark contrast with current knowledge of homotopy groups of spheres, especially for the case $n > k$ about which little is known.

 Klein bottle

-The Klein bottle (fundamental polygon with appropriate edge identifications) decomposed as two Möbius strips A (in blue) and B (in red).
+The Klein bottle (fundamental polygon with appropriate edge identifications) decomposed as two Möbius strips $A$ (in blue) and $B$ (in red).